 |Rate Of Fire||about 2 rounds per minute|

-2) Mikasa sank at anchor the night of 11/12 November 1905 following ammunition and torpedo explosions.
+- Mikasa sank at anchor the night of 11/12 November 1905 following ammunition and torpedo explosions.
 She was raised during the summer of 1906.
-Following inspection, it was determined that her guns had been ruined by their long immersion in salt water.
+An inspection determined that her guns had been ruined by their long immersion in salt water and needed to be replaced.
 Mikasa was repaired over the next two years and her 12"/40 (30.5 cm) guns were replaced with the more powerful 12"/45 (30.5 cm).
 She was recommissioned in August 1908.

 |Projectile Types and Weights

 HE - 850 lbs.
 (386 kg)